Dell Latitude 7390 2-in-1 review: A business-class convertible with good security features Review | ZDNet

 There are two long strips of rubber on the underside that are ever so slightly raised from the rest of the chassis, which help to stop the laptop sliding around on a desk.
 That's very important when you're using the touchscreen, and there's another helpful design feature in this respect too.
 When you're prodding at the top of a laptop's touchscreen it's common for the whole thing to tip backwards.
 On the Latitude 7390, two tiny lugs near the hinges raise the base from a table top very slightly; when the screen is pushed backwards the base behind these lugs hits the surface and acts as a sort of backstop.
 You can push the laptop past this gentle anchor, but I found it was generally enough to stop a complete topple.
 It's a subtle and efficient feature.

 Build quality is good, but not outstanding.
-I was able to flex the wrist rest and base, and although I had to apply a fair bit of pressure to do so that's still a concern.
+I was able to flex the wrist rest and base and, although I had to apply a fair bit of pressure to do so, that's still a concern.
 The lid section is relatively thick by modern standards at 6mm, but this doesn't supply massive protection against flex.
 I've seen sturdier laptops.

 Nor is the Dell Latitude 7390 2-in-1 particularly light, with a starting weight of 1.42kg.
 Other 2-in-1s make a good job of edging towards the kilogram mark -- not least Dell's own XPS 13 2-in-1, which came in at 1.24kg about a year ago, and has recently seen a refresh and a reduced starting weight of 1.21kg.